idvorkin/idvorkin.github.io/_d/time-off-02-2022.md

 ---
 layout: post
 no-render-title: true
-title: Time off Mid winter break.
+title: Time off Mid winter break 2022
 ---

 It'mid winter break and I've got a week off.
 In an attempt to maximize my personal development and satisfaction during my time off, by staying balanced, and minimizing my vegetation I'm going to pre-write what I want to get done, and adjust it as I go.